Conway High School (Arkansas): Athletics

+^ - The 1976 boys basketball team finished undefeated (36-0) and won the Overall State championship.

-In 2002, baseball head coach Noel Boucher, for his work on Wampus Cat Field, was selected as the District 6 Groundkeeper/Field of the Year by the National High School Baseball Coaches of America.
+In 2002, then-baseball head coach Noel Boucher, for his work on Wampus Cat Field, was selected as the District 6 Groundkeeper/Field of the Year by the National High School Baseball Coaches of America.

+Beginning in 2019, the Conway School District opened the Wampus Cat Sports Hall of Fame.
+The initial class inducted twelve of the greatest athletes and coaches ever produced by Conway High.
+Through the 2024 class, there are currently 50 inductees, to include players from nearly every sport, coaches, and championship teams from the schools past.

 Clubs and traditions

 Conway High School also has a dominant quiz bowl program.
-The team has made it to 7A division state finals from 2015 to 2019, winning in 2015, 2017, and 2018, and finishing as runners-up in 2016 and 2019.
+The team has made it to 7A division state finals from 2015 to 2019, winning in 2015, 2017, and 2018, and finishing as runners-up in 2016, 2019 and 2023.

 In 2019, Conway High School’s Mock Trial team won the state championship and advanced to the national competition, where they placed 30th.

 Notable alumni

 The following are notable people associated with Conway High School.
 If the person was a Conway High School student, the number in parentheses indicates the year of graduation; if the person was a faculty or staff member, that person's title and years of association are listed.